M7824 and Gemcitabine Hydrochloride in Treating Participants with Previously Treated Advanced Pancreatic Cancer

 - Subjects must have progressed on or after standard first-line systemic chemotherapy

 - Eastern Cooperative Oncology Group (ECOG) performance status of 0 to 1

-- Creatinine up to 1.5 upper institutional limits OR creatinine clearance (CrCl) > 50 mL/min/1.73 m^2 according to the Cockcroft-Gault formula
+- Creatinine up to 1.5 upper institutional limits OR creatinine clearance (CrCl) > 50 mL/min/1.73 m^2 OR within normal as predicted by the Cockcroft-Gault formula

 - Patients who are receiving any other investigational agents

 - Prior therapy with any antibody / drug targeting T cell coregulatory proteins (immune checkpoints) such as anti-PD-1, anti-PD-L1, or anti-CTLA-4 antibody

 - Anticancer treatment within designated period before enrollment including * Minor surgical procedure (such as biliary stenting) within 14 days * Major surgical procedure or radiation treatment within 28 days * Chemotherapy or experimental drug treatment with published half-life known to be 72 hours within 14 days * Experimental drug treatment with unpublished or half-life greater than 72 hours within 28 days * Radiotherapy for measurable lesions delivered in a normal organ-sparing technique within 21 days (except for palliative radiotherapy)

 - Concurrent treatment with non-permitted drugs including herbal remedies with immunostimulating properties (for example, mistletoe extract) or known to potentially interfere with major organ function (for example, hypericin)

 - Previous malignant disease (other than the target malignancy to be investigated in this trial) within the last 3 years; subjects with a history of cervical carcinoma in situ, superficial or no-invasive bladder cancer, or basal cell or squamous cell carcinoma in situ previously treated with curative intent are NOT excluded